Fspike1/EasyShop-ecommerce-Api/README.md

 - **Admin Profile** Admin having the ability to update and delete products in their profile on the EasyShop website is coming soon.

 ---
+---

+## 🌟 Final Notes

+This is my final capstone project for the Year Up program — a full-circle moment in my journey as a developer.

+EasyShop represents more than just a web app; it’s a stepping stone toward building tech that heals, connects, and empowers.
+Thank you to everyone who's supported me along the way — mentors, classmates, and every bug that tried to break my spirit (and nearly succeeded 😅).

+Here’s to growth, grit, and glowing up one mood kit at a time. ✨

+**– Faith Spikes** 🧡
+Developer.
+Dreamer.
+Mood Room Architect.